 Each case is unique, so we will need to carefully review the facts of your case to determine the most effective strategy to use.
 Then, we will aggressively fight to secure your freedom, reduce your charges, or get your charges dismissed altogether.

-Schedule A No-Cost Consultation With Our Drug Crime Lawyers Today
+Schedule A No-Cost Consultation With Our New Jersey Drug Crime Lawyers Today

 Have you been charged with a drug crime in New Jersey?
 If so, seek legal representation from the skilled criminal defense attorneys at The Hernandez Law Firm right away.
 Our attorneys are passionate about protecting the rights of the accused.
 Let us work tirelessly to fight your drug charges and reach the best possible outcome in your case.
 To schedule a free consultation, call our law firm at 732-286-2700 or fill out the form on our website today.